P0142/P0142.github.io/_posts/2025-08-10-shivainjector.md

 Obviously we don't want to be detected, so that limits our options.
 We could target an `SvcHost` that's running on the system, then spoof the parent PPID.
 But if we connect with `WinRM` and the user isn't already active on the machine `wsmprovhost` is the only process that we can create a child to or inject into.
 Also, spawning a new process is noisy in itself.

-So the plan is to create a loader that will search for processes that can be injected into, rank by the freedoms those processes reguarly have, map a section into the best process, and then create a thread in that triggers the payload.
+So the plan is to create a loader that will search for processes that can be injected into, rank by the freedoms those processes reguarly have, map a section into the best process, and then create a thread that triggers the payload.

 ### A Simple First Step
 ---